 What’s the Australian destination for you?
 Well, to experience the world-famous harbour and some of the country’s most iconic beaches, head straight for big and beautiful Sydney.
 If you’re interested in gourmet cuisine, cultural indulgences and great shopping, make Melbourne your main port of call.
 The Victorian capital also offers easy access to stunning natural landscapes like the Great Ocean Road.

 Up and down the Queensland coast you’ll find golden beaches and a relaxed tropical vibe to enjoy.
-Brisbane is the gateway to Southeast Queensland, and has definitely come of age as one of the country’s most cosmopolitan capital cities.
-Cairns is the unofficial capital of the tropical north – and one of the most convenient access points to the Great Barrier Reef.
+Brisbane is the gateway to Southeast Queensland, and has come of age as one of the country’s most cosmopolitan capital cities.
+Cairns is the unofficial capital city of the tropical north.
+It’s a great base for exploring the world-renowned Daintree rainforest and the Great Barrier Reef.

 Over in South Australia, Adelaide offers a genteel culture, gourmet cuisine and some of the most famous wine-producing regions in the country.
 Perth may be one of the world’s most isolated major cities, but you wouldn’t know it.
-Culture and great cafes flourish in the Western Australia capital, and the Swan Valley and Margaret River wine regions are within easy reach.
+The Western Australia capital is packed with world-class cultural attractions and museums, and innovative cafes and eateries.
+The Swan Valley and Margaret River wine regions are within easy reach.

 The Top End and Western Australia’s Kimberley offer the quintessential outback experience.
 You’ll never forget your first glimpse of Geikie Gorge or the age-old Bungle Bungles; your first crocodile sighting in UNESCO World Heritage-listed Kakadu National Park; your first sandy steps on glorious Cable Beach in Broome.
 Darwin is the capital of the Northern Territory and the gateway to everything the Top End has to offer.